Skip To Main Content

 “I developed a passion for music early on, and I realized I wanted to teach when I reached high school.
 My parents are lifelong musicians and teachers, and always supported me throughout my musical career wherever it led, encouraging me to share the music I loved with others."

 At Potomac, I am privileged and thrilled to work with students of all ages through our strong instrumental music program.
-In addition to working with the Intermediate School Symphonic Band, I assist with the Upper School Wind Ensemble and the 6th Grade Concert Band.
-I also teach 5th Grade beginning woodwinds and private lessons on trumpet and piano.
-Being part of the Potomac School community is a truly incredible experience, and I strive to cultivate a welcoming, challenging learning environment for my students.
+I teach band at all levels, from 4th Grade BBS all the way to Upper School Band.
+Being part of the Potomac School community is a truly incredible experience, and I strive to cultivate a welcoming and challenging learning environment for my students.
 Every child learns differently, and I love helping to create the 'aha!' moments that show genuine learning is taking place.
 Most days, the students teach me just as much as I teach them!

 Mrs. Jen Hellman